-If you ever have the opportunity to visit the American Society of Cinematographers at their home in Hollywood, here’s some background on the Society and the historic ASC Clubhouse that you might want to keep in mind.
+If you ever have the opportunity to visit the ASC at their home in Hollywood, here’s some background on the historic Clubhouse that you might want to keep in mind.

-During the early 1920s, silent film star Conway Tearle purchased one of the original homes built on North Orange Drive right in the heart of Hollywood — which was then still largely agricultural and undeveloped.
+In the early 1920s, silent film star Conway Tearle purchased one of the first homes built on North Orange Drive right in the heart of Hollywood — which was then still largely agricultural and undeveloped.
 Here’s a selection of photos of the neighborhood and building from that time, which will give you some reference for how much things have changed since (note arrow):

 In 1936, the ASC — after occupying offices at two different locations on Hollywood Boulevard — bought and converted Tearle’s home into their Clubhouse that served as a focal point where cinematographers informally gathered at the end of work days at the studios in addition to formal meetings.
 The grand opening for the site was held February 28, 1937.

 We have moved into our new home.
 Still in the heart of Hollywood, but tucked in beneath the mountains with spacious grounds and a fine rambling house to accommodate all of the American Society of Cinematographers activities...
 The new home, located at 1782 N. Orange Drive, is only a few blocks from Hollywood Boulevard, and directly back of the famous Grumman's Chinese theater.
 It occupies the corner of North Orange Drive and Franklin Boulevard.
 The structure is a one-story building with a penthouse.

 And here’s another article, from the April issue of that same year, chronicling the festivities that took place at the Clubhouse on February 28.

 As detailed in the story: